IDLS: Inverse Depth Line based Visual-Inertial SLAM: IDLS: Inverse Depth Line SLAM

-Next, in the sliding window, space points and lines are reconstructed by triangulating the 2D point and line feature correspondences between frames.
-Space points are parameterized by the inverse depth\cite{civera2008inverse}, and space lines are parameterized by the inverse depth of the two endpoints of the first observed frame in (\ref{eqn:overdetermin}).
+In the sliding window, we reconstruct space points and lines by triangulating the 2D point and line feature correspondences of successive frames.
+The inverse depth is used to parameterize space points.\cite{civera2008inverse}, and the inverse depth of the two endpoints of the first observed frame in (\ref{eqn:overdetermin}) is used to parameterize space lines.

 Among them, the initial camera poses of the $i$-th and $j$-th frames are obtained through IMU pre-integration, so that we can focus on optimizing the inverse depth values of the feature points and feature lines.
-Giving the initial values, optimization the residual edges converge quickly during the back-end optimization.
+Giving the initial values, a two step graph optimization scheme is exploited for quick convergence.